This information describes your Dosi-Fuser® continuous infusor.

 Remove the dressing over the port.
 Peel the tape off of your skin.

-- To remove the needle, grasp the safety hinged base with the 2 fingers from your left hand if you are right-handed and your right hand if you are left-handed.
-Gently push down the base of the safety hinge against the port and firmly pull the textured handle up until you feel a firm stop and the needle locks into the safety position (see Figures 5 and 6).
+- To remove the needle, grasp the safety hinged base with the 2 fingers of your non-dominant hand (the hand that you do not write with).
+Gently push down the base of the safety hinge against the port and use your dominant hand to firmly pull the textured handle up until you feel a firm stop and the needle locks into the safety position (see Figures 5 and 6).

 Figure 6.
 Implanted port needle in locked safety position